ebmgt/Wage_ratio/README.md

 * Regarding "Social" this includes workforce conditions.

-Below is a plot of Glassdoor rankings by employees of two large complanies what serially measure well-being.
+Below is a plot of Glassdoor rankings by employees of two large companies that serially measure well-being.
+Note that Microsoft started measuring their well-being sometime between Ballmer leaving in 2014 and 2020 when they first publicly released results.

 * To add large healthcare institutions to the plot, click [here](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-healthcare-2023-07-14.png).
 Although some heatlhcare organizations have had intermittent success with rankings, none have sustained their success.